 Although small - the parish boundary spans two miles of coast and extends inland up steep wooded hills - Sandgate has a fascinating history which embraces the times of Henry VIII, smugglers, the threat of invasion by Napoleon and vital military roles in two world wars.
 Social reformers and celebrities of literature and the arts have made made their home in the village : from HG Wells to William Wilberforce, Hattie Jacques and many more.

 Sandgate Design Statement Consultation - recent years have seen growing local concern at the increasing threat to Sandgate's rich, sensitive and highly attractive built environment by unsympathetic new development.
 The SDS is a document produced by Sandgate for Sandgate.
-When completed, the local authority will adopt it and use it to assess local planning applications.
+It has been adopted by the local authority it will be used to assess local planning applications.
 Please click on the link above to download the document.
 Hard copies at £5 each are available to buy from Sandgate Library.
 There is also a reference copy to view in the library.

 Sandgate Library is located at James Morris Court, Sandgate High Street, Sandgate (across the road from St Pauls).
 Library opening hours are Monday to Saturday (excluding Wednesday) 9.30am to 1pm.
 The Library is also the Sandgate Parish Council Office - opening hours 9am to 1pm Monday to Friday.

 This website contains information and links for residents and visitors about Sandgate and its Council.
 For more information about the area, see the Sandgate community website and Sandgate businesses and events website.